kon-ham/kon-ham.github.io/about.md

 ---

 ## My name is Kon Ham.
-This is where I dump everything I find interesting.
-You'll also find loads of personal thoughts on business, marketing, life, movies, books and general self-improvement.
+This website is my portfolio to demonstrate my writing and communication, software development skills, analysis on business, advertising, sales and marketing, and generally how I like to think about things.

+On top of that, I also blog post here to share more of my intimate thoughts.

+Sometimes I write poetry.

 ## My Background:
-I am a software developer, United States veteran, and a proud high-school dropout.
+I am a software developer, United States veteran, and a high-school dropout.
 (Ask me how I feel about the public school system!)

 Both my undergraduate and graduate degrees are in education: **B.A Early Childhood Education, M.Ed.
 Instructional Design**.
-I'm one semester into obtaining my MBA but I may not finish.
+I'm one semester into obtaining my MBA but I am holding off until I get a clearer idea of my current career trajectory.

-The skills I'm currently utilizing are: **Rails, PostgreSQL, JavaScript, HTML, CSS, CI, Heroku and Liquid**
+My current tech stack is: **Rails, PostgreSQL, JavaScript, HTML, CSS, CI, Heroku and Liquid**

+I'm currently learning: **Python/Django**

 I’ve also recently obtained national and state accreditation as an emergency medical technician basic (**NREMT EMT-B**) and am looking for opportunities to volunteer my time in my local community.

-Please let me know if you have any leads.
+Please let me know if you have any leads for volunteer work.

-Because my background and experience is varied, I have a wide range of experiences that might be useful to you.

-My hope is that at least one post on this site contributes to adding value to your life so that your time here is not wasted.

 ## Contact Me
 My email is: [contact@konkham.com](mailto:contact@konkham.com) or [info.konham@gmail.com](mailto:info.konham@gmail.com)